Joseph Ellicott Local Preservation District - LINKS

 A Designated Local Preservation District, approved November 30, 1982, Common Council Proceedings Item No. 161.
 The Joseph Ellicott Historic Preservation District has also been identified as eligible for inclusion in the National Register of Historic Places by the State Historic Preservation Office of New York.

-Special thanks to the Buffalo Preservation Board for their assistance.
+Special thanks to the City of Buffalo Preservation Board for their assistance.

 Page by Chuck LaChiusa